softlayer/sl-ember-test-helpers/README.md

 ### Global Libraries

-Use this helper in your unit tests to determine if a component called globally scoped `Ember.$`, `$` or `jQuery`.
+Use this helper in your unit tests to determine if a component called globally-scoped `Ember.$`, `$` or `jQuery`.
 You must wrap your component with references to the setup and removal functions.

 ```
 const component = this.subject();